florenciacomuzzi/point-mouster-graphicsversion/README.md

 This game was developed with Unity Version 5.5.1.1f1 You may download this software for personal use at no cost: [https://store.unity.com](https://store.unity.com)

 ## Requirements
 * Every scene that logs a Google Analytics event must contain a copy of the `GAv4` prefab.
 Go to *Assets > Plugins > GoogleAnalyticsV4* and drag the prefab into the Hierarchy of the scene logging events.
 	* A script that logs an event must include `public GoogleAnalyticsV4 googleAnalytics;` member.
 To initialize, drag that scene's `GoogleAnalyticsV4` instance into the appropriate field in the Inspector.

 * Static instances of classes within scripts can be used to access the script instance from anywhere in the Hierarchy.
-For example,
+For example, ClassName.nameofStaticInstance.

+##FAQs
+* **What is the game flow?** The first scene asks the user to enter their email.
+After clicking on the CONTINUE button, the Level 1 scene is loaded.
+First, there are two message pop-ups with instructions.
+Then, the user must move forward and collide with every scientist to collect a fact.
+Once all facts have been collected, the user moves to a Review scene.
+After that, a Boss Battle scene is loaded.
+The user gets unlimited tries for every question.
+The feedback is determined by the version number the user is playing.
+After answering all questions the user moves to a Level 2 scene for more facts with a Boss Battle scene immediately after.

 ## Functionalities
 C# scripts are used to define custom functionalities.